argunaykut/randi/README.md

 Randi is a comprehensive deep learning framework for classification, inference and segmentation of anomalous diffusion trajectories using recurrent neural networks.

 # Requirements
-Randi requires Python 3.6 (or higher), tensorflow 2.0 (or higher), scikit-learn, scipy, andi_datasaets packages.
+Randi requires Python 3.6 (or higher), tensorflow 2.0 (or higher), scikit-learn, scipy, andi_datasets packages.

 # Data
 The data that is used by Randi for training neural networks is generated using [andi_datasets](https://github.com/AnDiChallenge/ANDI_datasets) package.
 Once the data is created, it will be saved in "data" folder in .mat format.